Menu

 Shutterstock.com

 One of the most rewarding things about relocating to Saudi Arabia used to be its tax-free society.
-Find out exactly how that has been changed and how it will benefit you.
+Find out exactly how that has changed and how it will benefit you.

 The simplified version of what 'tax-free' really looks like is basically not being taxed or not paying taxes at all.
 Until recently, that was the advantageous reality for many expats in Saudi Arabia.
 However, as of 2018, the Value Added Tax was introduced.
-Read our VAT in Saudi Arabia article to learn more about it.

 Saudi Arabia has been the ideal destination to work, save money, and enjoy a nice work-life balance.
 With little to no taxes, many expats find it a perfect place to really begin putting some savings away for future plans.